jimkay001/CourseraCleaningDataProject/README.md

 ### getFileName Function
-The names of all the data files follow a consistent pattern that we can exploit to easily generate the appropriate file name based on just a prefix (X, Y, or Subject) and a set type (test or train).
+The names of all the data files follow a consistent pattern that we can exploit to easily generate the appropriate file name needed for data extract based on just a prefix (X, Y, or Subject) and a set type (test or train).

 ```
 getFileName <- function(prefix, setName)
 {
-        result <- paste("UCI HAR Dataset/", setName ,"/" , prefix, "_" , setName , ".txt", sep="")
+        result <- paste("UCI HAR Dataset/", setName ,"/"
+                        , prefix, "_" , setName
+                        , ".txt", sep="")
         return(result)
 }
 ```